Are there any penalties for driving without car insurance in California? If so, what are they? Read on to know more.

 In addition to the fine for driving without insurance, you may also lose your license and have your car seized.
-So driving without insurance in California is likely not worthwhile.
-To assist you in checking this, let’s calculate what you’ll have to pay if you’re discovered driving without the state-mandated coverage.
+So driving without insurance in California is likely, not worthwhile.
+To assist you in checking this, let’s calculate what you’ll have to pay if you’re discovered driving without state-mandated coverage.

 What does California require?